 To qualify as a lemon, the vehicle needs to develop a defect within the first 24 months or 18,000 miles.
 If the manufacturer cannot successfully repair the car after repeated attempts (maybe three or four) then it’s a lemon.

 Attorneys can guide you through your lemon law questions.
 They can help you see whether you have a good case.
 They can also advise you whether you can make a claim for a second-hand car.
+As mentioned before, when it comes to second-hand cars, there must be a valid warranty in place.
+It’s also important to ensure the car was sold by a licensed dealer or manufacturer.

 What Defects Make a Car a Lemon?